TenebrisNoctua/ServerAuthority/docs/main/aurora.md

     * `RunService:IsClient()` and `RunService:IsServer()`.
     * `coroutine.yield()` (Behaviors cannot yield.)

 Besides the limitations, generally `AuroraScript`s should always be parented to a location that can be both accessed from the client and the server, such as `ReplicatedStorage`.
 If you parent an `AuroraScript` to a location such as `ServerScriptStorage`, this will cause it to only run on the server, and not the client.
-This defeats the whole purpose of `AuroraScript`s, as they run both on the server and the client simultaneously.

 ## Methods